JoannaWick/Insurgency-Sandstorm-mod.io-Mover/README.md

 0.2.1 (2026-06-01)

-    1. Missing forward slash (/) at the end of a directory path when testing if you could write to directory instead of a drive
+    1. Missing backslash (\) at the end of a directory path when testing if you could write to directory instead of a drive

 0.2 (2026-06-01)